 Sections 127 to 134 deal with the rights of secured creditors.
-The trustee may, with the approval of the inspectors, issue a disclaimer relinquishing all or any part of the trustee's right, title or interest in any real or immovable property of the bankrupt.
+The LIT may, with the approval of the inspectors, issue a disclaimer relinquishing all or any part of the LIT's right, title or interest in any real or immovable property of the bankrupt.
 This section is usually applied where there is no equity in an estate asset because of the claim of a secured creditor.

 - Return of property to debtor (section 40)

-With the inspectors' permission (if inspectors were appointed), the trustee is required to return any property incapable of realization to the bankrupt.
-The purpose of this provision is to permit a trustee to complete his or her administration of the estate.
+With the inspectors' permission (if inspectors were appointed), the LIT is required to return any property incapable of realization to the bankrupt.
+The purpose of this provision is to permit a LIT to complete his or her administration of the estate.

 Generally, estate funds are distributed in the following order:

-- the costs of estate administration (for example, trustee's fees and disbursements, filing fees, counselling fees, legal fees and court fees);
+- the costs of estate administration (for example, LIT's fees and disbursements, filing fees, counselling fees, legal fees and court fees);

 - certain claims such as employees' salaries, municipal taxes and landlords' rental arrears; and